 Welcome Leaf Messages

-Over a 12 month period, over 10,000 inspiring welcome leaf messages were collected across Manningham as four Welcome Trees toured schools, clubs, libraries and community groups.
+Over a 12 month period, thousands of inspiring welcome messages were collected across Manningham as four handcrafted Welcome Trees toured schools, clubs, libraries and community groups.
 The 'trees' generated great community discussion about being welcoming and feeling welcome.

-We would like to share a sample of these amazing messages.
+We would like to share some of these amazing messages with you.